deepika05-tech/movie-db-proxy-service/README.md

 # movie management api(movie-db-proxy-service)
-A REST api for fetching/updating movies from mysql DB using Spring Boot
+REST API for fetching/updating movies from mysql DB using Spring Boot

 There are 2 levels of access(hardcoded 2 dummy users):